-You have signed on to a new service and they ask you to create a password.
-The thought of having to create a new password is a nightmare to you.
-You ask yourself, how can I store all my passwords in one place the same way I have my money in a bank account?
-You can use a password manager to store all your passwords in one place and you only need to remember one master password to access them.
+Get a password manager to improve your security.
+You have signed up for a new service, and they ask you to create a password.
+The thought of having to create a new password is a nightmare for you.
+You ask yourself, how can I store all my passwords in one place, the same way I have my money in a bank account?
+You can use a password manager to store all your passwords in one place, and you only need to remember one master password to access them.
 A password manager will offer you a quick win in protecting your personal data.

 Take ownership of your passwords

-First of all, never use the same password twice.
+First, never use the same password twice.
 You open yourself up to a variety of risks.
 It is a common practice for people to use the same passwords for different accounts.
 The more you use the same password on different accounts, the weaker your password will be.
 You are more likely to be a victim of a data breach if you use the same password for everything.
-Recently the UK’S National Cyber Security Centre released a list of the passwords that were found to be the most common in data breaches.
+WikiPedia has a list of the passwords that were found to be the most common in data breaches.

 Every website that requires you to have a password will always tell you to create strong passwords.
-Your passwords should contain multiple types of characters, including letters, numbers, and symbols.
-Sometimes this is not even enough and it requires you to vary their position of the characters.
-Steer away from creating patterns with your passwords.
-People can get this information from the unlikeliest source.
+Your passwords should include multiple types of characters, such as letters, numbers, and symbols.
+Sometimes this is not even enough, and it requires you to vary the position of the characters.
+Avoid creating patterns with your passwords.
+People can obtain this information from the most unlikely source.

 Use a password manager

-Password managers can offer you assistance in protecting your passwords.
-Password managers like 1Password or LastPass are good tools to use to store passwords.
-These tools collate and store all your passwords in a central system which you can use to access all sites that you need passwords to.
+Password managers can help you protect your passwords.
+Password managers, such as 1Password or LastPass, are effective tools for storing passwords.
+These tools collate and store all your passwords in a central system, which you can use to access all sites for which you need passwords.
 This allows you to remember only one password – the password to access the password manager – and give you the freedom to have as many unique, strong passwords as you like.
 A password manager can generate random passwords for you.
 You will never have to think of a new password ever again.

 The risks?